The Pied Piper (song)

-"The Pied Piper" is a pop song written by the duo The Changin' Times, consisting of Steve Duboff and Artie Kornfeld, who first recorded it in 1965.
+"The Pied Piper" is a pop song written by the American song-writing and performing duo The Changin' Times, consisting of Steve Duboff and Artie Kornfeld, who first recorded it in 1965.
 Their version reached #87 on the Billboard Hot 100.
 However, when British pop singer Crispian St. Peters recorded it, he scored a major hit during the summer of 1966.
 It went to #4 in the United States, #5 in the United Kingdom, and #1 in Canada.

 The song's title refers to a fairy tale from German folklore, the titular character of which is The Pied Piper of Hamelin.